Subspace clustering using a symmetric low-rank representation

 \end{proof}

-\subsection{Building an Affinity Graph based on the Symmetric Low-rank Matrix}
+\subsection{Building an affinity graph based on the symmetric low-rank matrix}

+The critical task of subspace clustering in this paper mainly focus on how to learn a good affinity matrix in a time efficient manner.
 Using the optimal symmetric low-rank matrix ${Z^*}$ from Problem \eqref{eq:LRRSC}, we need to construct an affinity graph $G = (V,E)$ associated with the corresponding adjacency matrix ${\rm{W = \{ }}{{\rm{w}}_{ij}}|i,j \in V{\rm{\} }}$, where $V = \{ {v_1},{v_2}...,{v_n}\}$ is a set of vertices and $E = \{ {e_{ij}}|i,j \in V\}$ is a set of edges.
 Note that $\{ {w_{ij}}\}$ represents the weight of edge ${e_{ij}}$ that associates vertices $i$ and $j$.
 A fundamental problem involving affinity graph construction is how to determine the adjacency matrix $W$.
 Because each sample is represented by the others, each element ${z_{ij}}$ of the matrix ${Z^*}$ naturally characterizes the contribution of the sample ${x_j}$ to the reconstruction of sample ${x_i}$.

 A straightforward method is to use the symmetric low-rank matrix ${Z^*}$ as the adjacency matrix $W$ for spectral clustering.
-However, in practice, the matrix ${Z^*}$ cannot adequately represent the relationship between samples when there are grossly corrupted observations.
+It can mostly achieve satisfied results.
+However, a few entries of the matrix are sensitive to the noise or outliers in low-rank representation.
+Those entries cannot reflect the real relationships of the pairwise points.
+The matrix ${Z^*}$ cannot adequately represent the relationship between samples when there are grossly corrupted observations.
 Therefore, the straightforward use of the matrix ${Z^*}$ as a pairwise affinity relationship between data points inevitably results in loss of information, and it does not fully capture the intrinsic correlation of data points \cite{Agarwal2005Clustering, Zhou2006HyperGraph}.
 Consequently, the clustering performance may seriously decline because of a lack of robustness.